ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   3. if the leaf cert is not for a domain that the server is authoritative for, discard

+// dkg: what about invalid/unknown SCTs but valid X.509 certificate chains?

 Check number 1 is a pure optimisation.
 Check number 2 is to prevent spamming and attacks where an adversary can fill up the store prior to attacking a client.
 Check number 3 is to help misbehaving clients from leaking what sites they visit.

-### HTTP server to auditors {#SCTfeedback-srvaud}
+### HTTPS server to auditors {#SCTfeedback-srvaud}

-HTTP servers receiving SCT's from clients SHOULD share SCT's and certificate chains with CT auditors by either providing the well-known
+HTTPS servers receiving SCT's from clients SHOULD share SCT's and certificate chains with CT auditors by either providing the well-known
 URL:

   https://\<domain\>/.well-known/ct/v1/sct-feedback

-or by HTTP POSTing them to a number of preconfigured auditors.
+or by HTTPS POSTing them to a number of preconfigured auditors.

 The data received in a GET of the well-known URL or sent in the POST is defined in {{SCTfeedback-dataformat}}.

-HTTP servers SHOULD share all SCT's and certificate data they see but MAY as an optimisation chose to not share SCT's that the operator consider legitimate.
+HTTPS servers SHOULD share all SCT's and certificate data they see that pass the checks above, but MAY as an optimisation chose to not share SCT's that the operator consider legitimate.
 An example of a legitimate SCT might be one that was received from a CA as part of acquisition of a certificate.
 Another example is an SCT received directly from a CT log when submitting a certificate chain.

-HTTP servers MUST NOT share any other data that they may learn from the submission of SCT's by HTTP clients.
+HTTPS servers MUST NOT share any other data that they may learn from the submission of SCT's by HTTP clients.

-Auditors SHOULD provide the following URL accepting HTTP POSTing of SCT feedback data:
+Auditors SHOULD provide the following URL accepting HTTPS POSTing of SCT feedback data:

   https://\<auditor\>/ct/v1/sct-feedback

+// dkg: why no .well-known here?  should this be the same structure as the client→server post?

-Auditors SHOULD regularly poll HTTP servers at the well-known sct-feedback URL.
-How to determine which domains to poll is outside the scope of this document but the selection MUST NOT be influenced by potential HTTP clients connecting directly to the auditor.
+Auditors SHOULD regularly poll HTTPS servers at the well-known sct-feedback URL.
+How to determine which domains to poll is outside the scope of this document but the selection MUST NOT be influenced by potential HTTPS clients connecting directly to the auditor.

 ### SCT feedback data format {#SCTfeedback-dataformat}

-The data shared between HTTP clients and servers as well as between HTTP servers and CT auditors/monitors is a JSON object {{!RFC7159}}
+The data shared between HTTPS clients and servers as well as between HTTPS servers and CT auditors/monitors is a JSON object {{!RFC7159}}
 with the following content:

 - sct_feedback: An array of objects consisting of